 2. Create and stick to a budget

 Create and stick to a budget in order to stave off lifestyle inflation.
-It is best to have a system to review major expenses regularly, much like the annual performance review.
-An example of a great budgeting system is zero-based budgeting, practiced by well-run frugal companies.
+It is best to have a system to review major expenses regularly much like an annual performance review.
+An example of a great budgeting system is zero-based budgeting, practiced by well-run, frugal companies.

 Zero-based budgeting (ZBB) is a budgeting method that involves developing a new budget from scratch every time, starting from zero and reviewing all “necessary” and discretionary expenses.
-No stones are left unturned.
+Leave no stones unturned.

 Putting it into practice, ZBB means you should review your household budget each year.
 Did you overspend or underspend this year’s budget?
-A simple way to operationalize this as a couple is to have a joint bank account set up to auto-pay all credit cards used to spend on shared expenses, including mortgage, car payments, childcare, utilities, etc. For contribution, each person shall contribute their fair share based on household total gross income (taking a page from the progressive tax system).
+A simple way to operationalize this as a couple is to have a joint bank account set up to auto-pay all credit cards used to spend on shared expenses, as well as a mortgage, car payments, childcare, utilities, etc. For contribution, each person shall contribute their fair share based on household total gross income (i.e. you make $600k, your spouse makes $300k, therefore you contribute two dollars for every dollar your spouse contributes).

 While it is similar to the 50/30/20 budgeting system, zero-based budgeting is more efficient and not as complicated.
 You also do not need to carry over any money from your current budget year to the next year (windfall could go into the bonus vacations pile, the shortfall will require a one-time joint tax to fund the over-budget expenses).